 Fellow Since 1990

-This profile was prepared when Sunita Satyarthia was elected to the Ashoka Fellowship in 1990.
+This description of Sunita Satyarthia's work was prepared when Sunita Satyarthia was elected to the Ashoka Fellowship in 1990.

 Sunita Satyarthia, a lawyer from Jaipur, Rajasthan, is using strategic combinations of the law, the press, and institutional reform to change ancient patterns of discrimination and brutal behavior against women.